-A complaint may be filed by anyone (including a rabbi or layperson) against a member.
+A complaint may be filed by anyone (including a rabbi or layperson) regarding the conduct of a member.
 Such complaints must be signed and submitted in writing to the President of the CA. Upon receipt of a complaint, the Ethics Committee of the CA will investigate the matter.
-A member who violates any of the rules contained herein may be brought before the Ethics Committee for disciplinary action.
-If the accused is found to be guilty of the charge(s), the Ethics Committee shall recommend an appropriate penalty to the Executive Council, which is authorized to impose such punishment.
+A member who violates any of the rules contained herein, may be brought before the Ethics Committee for disciplinary action.
+If the accused is found to be guilty of the charge(s), the Ethics Committee will recommend an appropriate penalty to the Executive Council, which is authorized to impose such punishment.
 Such penalties may include, but are not limited to, censure, fine, suspension or termination from membership.

 This document has stated principles of professional conduct.
 These principles begin to define proper conduct for a member of the Cantors Assembly, but are by no means exhaustive.